jbowerman23/Computing-Systems/ptnotes.md

 * If parent terminantes before child...
   * Child is now an orphan process
   * Orphan processes are adopted by init process

+---
+### Zombie process
+- If a child process terminated before parent
+  - System will still need to keep child's PCB
+  - Child process becomes a zombie process
+    - "Dead" but not "reaped"
+  - Parent process con reap children by waiting for them to terminate
+    - OS provides system call for this -> wait